 Basically, my advice is to not add any encoding switches unless you’ve tested them using a few test clips as shown above and have proven their performance.

 That’s my take on how to build your new encoding string; I hope you found it useful.
-If you’re working with AV1 codecs, you’ll find that the webinar and/or training will save you hours of testing and help you create the best command string for your encoding throughput and quality requirements.
-Click the pretty blue button for more information or to register.
+If you’re working with AV1 codecs, you’ll find that the course Encoding with the AV1 codec to be a huge time saver.
+Click here for more information, or click the advertisement below.